-Preparation of the Route 28 Corridor Study, which will include conclusions and recommendations.
+Preparation of the Route 53/139 Corridor Study, which will include conclusions and recommendations.
 Included in study will be data, congestion and safety analysis, traffic flow and safety improvement recommendations (intersection geometric improvement, signal upgrade, bicycle and pedestrian accommodation, transit planning improvement, access management plan, location improvements, speed zoning, heavy vehicle exclusions, etc.) for implementation, and inclusion in MassDOT Project Initiation Form Data for MaPIT, as appropriate.

-To be conducted throughout the year and completed by the end of September 2025.
+To be conducted throughout the year and completed by the end of September 2026.

-TASK 3400 - ROUTE 104 CORRIDOR STUDY (BRIDGEWATER)
+TASK 3600 - ROUTE 80 CORRIDOR STUDY (KINGSTON & PLYMOUTH)

-To study the Route 104 Corridor, approximately 7.9 miles, in the town of Bridgewater.
+To study the Route 80 Corridor (Route 3A in Kingston to Carver Road in Plymouth), approximately 6.5 miles, in the towns of Kingston and Plymouth.

-To develop short-term and long-term recommendations and strategies that focus on transportation equity, improved circulation, improved mobility, reduced congestion, reduced collisions, improvements in air quality, traffic flow efficiency, and improved safety for all transportation modes, including bicycle, pedestrian, and transit accommodation.
+To develop short-term and long-term recommendations and strategies that focus on transportation access, improved circulation, improved mobility, reduced congestion, reduced collisions, improvements in air quality, traffic flow efficiency, and improved safety for all transportation modes, including bicycle, pedestrian, and transit accommodation.

-The corridor study area includes Route 104 from the Raynham Town Line to the East Bridgewater Town Line.
+The corridor study area includes Route 80 from Route 3A in Kingston to Carver Road in Plymouth.
 Staff will review volume to capacity ratios, levels-of-service, crash analyses, bus routes and transit access, and include public participation as part of the process.
-The Route 104 Corridor Study will align with industry standards based on Federal and State guidelines and practices, with the consideration of local ordinance and statutes.
+The Route 80 Corridor Study will align with industry standards based on Federal and State guidelines and practices, with the consideration of local ordinance and statutes.
 The study will determine system needs and identify operational deficiencies and will coordinate improvements that support regional objectives, adjacent land use, and future land use development.
 The study will consolidate and formalize driveway access, improve intersection design, improve air quality, and reduce emissions.
 Suggested further evaluation, such as intersection Road Safety Audits, Site Impact Analysis, housing demand and supply analysis, before and after analysis, Origin and Destination survey etc. will be discussed.

-Congestion Management Process; 2050 Long Range Transportation Plan; Major Bottleneck Study (2012); High Priority Corridor Screening Assessment; Local Technical Assistance; Road Safety Audits; Access Management Plan; Regional Traffic Count Program
+Congestion Management Process; 2050 Long Range Transportation Plan; High Priority Corridor Screening Assessment; Local Technical Assistance; Road Safety Audits; Access Management Plan; Regional Traffic Count Program